-Here is further proof that O’Regan’s attack on Canadian born entrepreneurs was not only false, but he owes an apology to “Canadian-borns”.
-Many or most immigrants given permanent residency under the business start-up programs not only did not start the businesses, but they were draining Canadian tax payer dollars.
+(Update.
+September 9, 2018) Here is further proof that O’Regan’s attack on Canadian born entrepreneurs was not only false, but he owes an apology to so-called “Canadian-borns”.
+Many or most migrants given permanent residency under the business start-up program not only did not start the businesses, but they were draining Canadian tax payer dollars, as reported by Global News.

 How do you like us Canadian-born business owners now, Seamus O’Regan?